rafalposwiata/Clean-Code-Notes/Smells-and-Heuristics.md

 - Tests Require More Than One Step

   You should be able to run all the unit tests with just one command.

+### Functions

+- Too Many Arguments

+  Functions should have a small number of arguments (max 3).

+- Output Arguments

+  Output arguments are counterintuitive.

+- Flag Arguments

+  Boolean arguments loudly declare that the function does more than one thing.
+They are confusing and should be eliminated.

+- Dead Function

+  Methods that are never called should be discarded.